neo4j-contrib/neo4j-dwh-connector/README.md

 # Use the DWH Connector as Spark Submit Job

-The provided jar can be used in two ways:
+The jar can be used in two ways:

-1. In order to generate the configuration stub for the selected Source/Target databases
+1. Generate the configuration stub for the selected Source/Target databases
-2. Launch the Spark Job
+2. Used by Spark-submit to launch the Spark Job

-So when you want to move the data from a selected Source to a defined Target you need to perform the following steps:
+To move data from a selected Source to a defined Target you need to perform the following steps:

 1. Prepare the JSON file with all the required configurations with the Source and the Target database
+2. Copy the JSON file(s) and neo4j-dwh-connector-<version>.jar to the server or Docker running Spark
-2. Launch the Spark Job
+3. Run the Spark-submit command to start the Spark Job

 If you, want to get the full list of available options you can use the following command: